 What will I be doing?

-Undergraduate research varies depending on the agreement between you and your professor.
-The goal of undergraduate research is to teach you practical skills and understand the broader scope of scientific research.
-This includes going beyond the lab work and includes data analysis, reading original research papers related to the topic, learning how to keep a laboratory notebook, present your research at local or national meetings, and write a final research report.
-Many undergraduates are co-authors on published manuscripts.
+Undergraduate research varies and what you will be doing depends on the project that is designed between you and your scientific mentor.
+The goal of undergraduate research is to teach you practical skills and expose you to the broader scope of scientific research.
+This means going beyond lab work and includes data analysis, reading original research papers related to the topic, learning how to keep a laboratory notebook, presenting your research at local or national meetings, and writing a final research report.
+Many undergraduates have the opportunity to become co-authors on published manuscripts.

 When should I start?